zkud/simd-arrays-functions/README.md

 ## Installing @zkud/simd-arrays-functions

-Installing SIMD requires a [supported version of Node and Rust](https://github.com/neon-bindings/neon#platform-support) and [vulkan API installed](https://www.vulkan.org/).

-You can install the project with npm.
+You can install the package with npm.
 In the project directory, run:

 ```sh
 $ npm install @zkud/simd-arrays-functions
 ```

-Or you can install the project with yarn.
+Or you can install the package with yarn.
 In the project directory, run:

 ```sh
 $ yarn add @zkud/simd-arrays-functions